 ** Bonus – There isn’t an exact exercise protocol for pudendal neuralgia,

 …but there are some basic guidelines that are helpful.
 We look forward to sharing more about this topic and more in the future.
 Just remember that overall, movement is very important and exercise doesn’t cause nerve damage typically.
 We see patients fear movement (kineseophobia), which is not helpful at all to feeling better.

 There are exercises that should likely be avoided.
 If these exercises seem to aggravate “pudendal” symptoms, stop them – even if your orthopedic PT says they help most patients: Any type of squat or “monster” walks with squatting and theraband tend to aggravate symptoms.
 If you can complete exercises without discomfort during or after, you are NOT doing “damage”.

-There are many more tips to share and we look forward to imparting more pudendal and pelvic pain wisdom. by Loretta J. Robertson, MS, PT and Tracy Sher, MPT, CSCS
+There are many more tips to share and we look forward to imparting more pudendal and pelvic pain wisdom.
+Loretta J. Robertson, MS, PT and Tracy Sher, MPT, CSCS

 Loretta J. Robertson, PT, MS

-Loretta is a physical therapist who is a key part of Dr. Hibner’s (GYN and Pudendal surgeon) team in Phoenix, Arizona.
+Loretta was a physical therapist who is a key part of Dr. Hibner’s (GYN and Pudendal surgeon) team in Phoenix, Arizona.
 She is now happily retired and living in Hawaii.
 She has long been regarded by patients and colleagues as a leading clinician in her field.
 She has more than 23 years of experience as a Physical Therapist specializing in Orthopedic and pelvic girdle dysfunction.
 In 1999, Loretta was recognized as a Board Certified Clinical Specialist in Orthopedics by the American Physical Therapy Association.
 Along with Dr. Michael Hibner, she has co-authored a paper on pudendal neuralgia and plans to continue this research collaboration in the coming years.
 She was a part time instructor in New York at Columbia University’s graduate P.T. program for 7 years.